maff1989/lotus-explorer/README.md

     notes:
     * 'current block' is the latest created block when script is executed.
     * The market database only supports (& defaults to) reindex mode.

 **ZMQ**

-It is recommended to use the ZeroMQ on your lotusd in order to detect and process new blocks in the database.
-Be sure that your working directory is the explorer's root directory when you call `node scripts/sync.js`!
+It is recommended to use the ZeroMQ on your lotusd in order to detect and process new blocks.
+A PHP script for ZMQ is included in the repo.
+To launch the script, navigate to the Explorer's top-level directory and run:

+    php scripts/zmq.php

+**Note**: You must have the `php-zmq` module installed on your system in order for this to work.
+Refer to the PHP documentation for instructions on how to install on your system.

-### Wallet
+### Node

 Lotus Explorer is intended to be generic, so it can be used with any wallet following the usual standards.
-The wallet must be running with atleast the following flags
+The node must be running with atleast the following flags

     -daemon -txindex

 It is also heavily advised against running lotusd with the wallet functionality enabled.
-In order to disable, simply add the following line to your `~/.lotus/lotus.conf` file:
+In order to disable, add the following line to your `~/.lotus/lotus.conf` file:

     disablewallet = 1